xincoder/google_attack/README.md

 ## Hongyang & Xin

-### This repository is used to record the best defense result of our team.
+### This repository is used to record the best defense result of our team, trained by TRADESv2.

 #### Bird or Bicycle dataset
 All percentages above correspond to the model's accuracy at 80% coverage.